L33t-Rose/ComputerVisionFinalProject/solution1/README.md

 - Matlab 2023b
 - The Images and The Text Files

-Simply just drop all of the files that start with 9 into the input_images folder
+Delete the deleteme file inside of output and input_images Simply just drop all of the files that start with 9 into the input_images folder

 I have it setup so that if you only want to run CV algo through one image of you channel just keep the variable `runAll` to `false`